OpenNews/srccon/_transcripts_archive/2014/Session_34_Train_Your_Newsroom.md

-This is a DRAFT TRANSCRIPT from a live session at SRCCON 2014.
-This transcript should be considered provisional, and if you were in attendance (or spot an obvious error) we'd love your help fixing it.
-More information on SRCCON is available at http://srccon.org.

-Captioning by the wonderful people of White Coat Captioning, LLC whitecoatcaptioning.com

-7/25/14
-Session 34, How to train your newsroom.
+How to train your newsroom
-Session Leaders:  Jaeah Lee and Tasneem Raja
+Session facilitator(s): Jaeah Lee, Tasneem Raja
+Day & Time: Friday, 12:30-1:30pm
+Room: Franklin 1

 >>We're going to get started.
 Could somebody get the door maybe in the back?
 So we're here to talk about newsroom training.
 Just a couple of housekeeping things, if you want to open up the etherpad where we've put some burning questions, a little bit of a guide to what we're hoping to do in this conversation today, it's bit.ly/train-your-newsroom.
 So you can check that out.

 We wanted to start out here by introducing ourselves, telling you very briefly about what we do.
 And you know, as we said in the session discussion, we're really trying to learn from you guys, as well as sharing with you some of the things we've picked up as you go.
 Feel free to jump in.
 This is meant to be very participatory.